Trust me on this – a good grinder is to coffee what a good set of speakers is to music. It’s absolutely crucial.

 Pros

-• IMO, the best all-around hand grinder on the market in 2024, if money is no object
+- IMO, the top performing all-around hand grinder on the market in 2024, if money is no object

 The Timemore C2 is another great hand grinder.